 Run a check to see if all products are taxable

-When enabled, ReCharge will query Shopify for the tax settings on individual products to see if tax should be applied.
-If this setting is not checked, ReCharge will apply taxes to all products in ReCharge.
+If enabled, Recharge will query Shopify for the tax settings on individual products to see if tax should be applied.
+If this setting is not checked, Recharge will apply taxes to all products in Recharge.

 If your business has a physical or economical connection with any state in the US, you likely need to charge sales tax.
-Visit our guide to charging taxes in the US for specifics on setting up your US tax rates.
+Refer to the guide Charging taxes in the US for specifics on setting up your US tax rates.

-To learn more about how taxes are calculated for orders originating outside of the United States, visit our guide to charging taxes outside of the US.
+To learn more about how taxes are calculated for orders originating outside of the United States, refer to the guide Charging taxes outside of the US.

 Update tax settings

-For more robust tax settings that include automated tax calculates and tax fillings, you may want to consider using the third-party app Avalara.
+For more robust tax settings that include automated tax calculations and tax fillings, you may want to consider using the third-party app Avalara.